faest-sign/faest-sign.github.io/resources.md

 ### Specification

+- [v3.0][spec_3_0] was included in our Round 3 submission to NIST.
+The main changes are:
+  - New method for committing to λ-bit VOLE masks used to mask the QuickSilver check based on the Chinese remainder theorem; reducing the signature size.
+  - Proof of AES with degree-7 constraints and a meet-in-the-middle strategy, leading to smaller witness and signature size.
+  - New VOLEHash check over F<sub>2<sup>λ</sup></sub> based on the KOS OT extension consistency check.
 - [v2.0][spec_2_0] was included in our Round 2 submission to NIST.
 The main changes are:
   - Improved batch vector commitments, with smaller opening size and faster AES-based leaf commitments.
   - Uses degree-3 constraints to prove AES in zero-knowledge, further reducing signature size.